RYLA: District 5400

 • RYLA is a camp where students get in touch with their emotions, fears, uncertainties, strengths, and dreams.
 Most students cry at some point during the camp – either out of sympathy or joy.

-• RYLA uses both low and high elements at the CSI Ropes Course, the largest ropes course in the Northwest.
+• RYLA uses both low and high elements at the Trinity Pines Ropes Course.
 Professional trained personnel are in charge of all aspects of the activities while the students are at the ropes course.

 Powered by Create your own unique website with customizable templates.